Vizzuality/vizzuality/content/projects/mountain-biodiversity.md

         modules:
             -
                 image:
                 description: "We concentrated on implementing responsive filtering.
-Changing the elevation or thermal belt reflects in an instant biodiversity changes on the map.""
+Changing the elevation or thermal belt reflects in an instant biodiversity changes on the map."
             -
                 image:
                 description: "The tool allows users to download occurrences data for the selected criteria in a processable and reusable format.
-This data can be used in further analysis such as niche modelling.""
+This data can be used in further analysis such as niche modelling."
             -
                 image:
                 description: "Browsing taxonomy is a very hard task.
-We used our well know column view taxonomic browser to help ease the process.""
+We used our well know column view taxonomic browser to help ease the process."

     video:
         title: Introducing the Mountain Biodiversity Tool